-(Built in circa AD 900-925, during the reign of Harshadeva) This small rectangular temple, built on a rock foundation, faces the southeastern portion of the Lakshmana Temple.
-Dedicated to Lord Vishnu, the temple has a ‘phamsana’ (pyramidal) roof of receding tiers, supported on twelve pillars, there being a short frontal projection, supported on two other pillars, which serves as the entrance.
+(Built-in circa AD 900-925, during the reign of Harshadeva) This small rectangular temple, built on a rock foundation, faces the southeastern portion of the Lakshmana Temple.
+Dedicated to Lord Vishnu, the temple has a ‘phamsana’ (pyramidal) roof of receding tiers, supported on twelve pillars, there is a short frontal projection, supported on two other pillars, which serves as the entrance.

 The Colossal Image of The ‘Boar Incarnation’

 The image together with its pedestal is carved out of one piece of yellow sandstone and is exquisitely finished to a glossy luster.
 The colossal Varaha is s powerfully modeled sculpture of a boar decorated all over with neat rows of figures of gods and goddesses totaling 674 executed in relief.
 On the front of the muzzle between the two nostrils is depicted four-armed Saraswati seated in ‘lalitasana’ holding ‘veena’ in one pair of hands and lotus and book in the other.
 The nine planets divided into groups of four and five are carved respectively on the right and left sides of the muzzle below the ears.

 Water-divinities riding on ‘makaras’ and carrying water jars are carved on the hoofs to represent the rise of the boar from the waters and the ‘Dikpalas’ are figures on the legs to suggest the cosmic character of the deity.
 The tail end of the serpent, which was described by Cunningham as supporting the Boar’s tail, is now mutilated.
 To the mouth end of the serpent is attached a mutilated dwarf figure with a peculiar head which may represent Garuda.